-Salt Spring Island Groundwater Wells Inventory Project
+Salt Spring Island Groundwater Wells Inventory Project – complete

 As part of Salt Spring Island Groundwater Wells Inventory Project, Islands Trust collated over 150 professional groundwater reports from subdivision applications from the past 30 years discovering nearly 400 unregistered groundwater well records.
-These well records will be included in the GWELLS system to improve the overall functionality of the registry and to inform groundwater resource management and watershed protection.
+These well records were included in the GWELLS system to improve the overall functionality of the registry and to inform groundwater resource management and watershed protection.

-Salt Spring Island Groundwater Wells Monitoring Pilot Project
+Salt Spring Island Groundwater Wells Monitoring

 Groundwater supplies approximately half of the water needs for Salt Spring Island community and is an ecological component of our watersheds.
 Long-term monitoring of groundwater levels is integral for watershed protection and management of groundwater resources.

 The Salt Spring Island Groundwater Wells Monitoring Pilot Project was conducted 2018-2020 with the following objective: